-- number and layout of wind turbines; - turbine models and configurations (including height, blade length and generator models); - powerline and cable route selection process and investigations into the potentially suitable technologies, such as undergrounding; - energy storage options such the inclusion of an on-site battery; - access road alignments and site access points; - crossing location and design options for access over Mustons Creek; - sourcing of raw construction materials (e.g. on-site quarry location options if applicable); and - transport route (e.g. for construction materials).
+- number and layout of wind turbines; - turbine models and configurations (including height, blade length and generator models); - powerline and cable route selection process and investigations into the potentially suitable technologies, such as undergrounding; - energy storage options; - access road alignments and site access points; - crossing location and design options for access over watercourses as required; - · sourcing of raw construction materials; and - transport route (e.g. for construction materials).

-The depth of investigation of alternatives should be proportionate to their potential to avoid or minimise potentially significant adverse effects and to meet project objectives.
+The depth of investigation of alternatives should be proportionate to their potential to avoid or minimise potentially significant adverse effects, while still meeting project objectives.